 The dealership wants you to finance through them.
 Lenders often give dealerships a finder’s fee for each customer who gets a loan from them through the dealership.
 Unlike the first way dealers can make money on a loan (by increasing your APR), this way works to your advantage, as the dealer will want to beat the loan offer you have, because the lender they partner with will often pay them for it.

 Overall, the dealer might not be able to beat your loan offer.
-But whether they can or can’t, by asking them to beat it, you’ll know you got the best deal.
+But whether they can or can’t, by asking them to beat it, you’ll know you got your best deal.

 Focusing on monthly price